 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

-Another key perk of working in HVAC is almost zero student debt.
+Another key perk of working in HVAC is little to no student debt.

 A Day in the Life of an HVAC Technician

-As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
 Some jobs may require more time than others, so the number of calls you can go on may vary.

 - HVAC manager, $72,515 average salary